 Learning the Basics of VMware Horizon 7.12 – Part 11 – Image Updating

-In this article, we will update the Server 2019 RDS and Windows 10 master image, shut down the machines, take a snapshot, and roll out the updated snapshots to the desktop pools.
-We will also make the same updates to the physical Windows 10 computer.
+In this article, we update the Server 2019 RDS and Windows 10 master image, shut down the machines, take a snapshot, and roll out the updated snapshots to the desktop pools.
+We also make the same updates to the physical Windows 10 computer.

 In the vCenter console, power on the Server 2019 and Windows 10 master image VMs.

 I collapsed all the Horizon folders before starting.

 Select the cluster and, in the right frame, click VMs, as shown in Figure 1.

 Select the two master images, right-click the two master images, click Power, and click Power On, as shown in Figure 2.

 The first thing to do is check for any Windows and application updates.
 If there are any updates, go ahead and install them for this lab and restart the computers if required.
 In a production environment, you should only install updates that are tested and approved.

 You should also install the same updates to any physical computers used for Horizon.

 Install the ControlUp Agent